 I have been using Android File Transfer (AFT) for years now, five years to be exact.
 2012 is when I moved on to using a MacBook as my primary computer for work.
 I have connected and transferred hundreds and thousands of files between the number of phones I have and my MacBook.
 AFT has worked like a charm without any issues or crashes.
 However, this is not the case in recent times.
 I have discussed that below in the next section where I talk about all the problems that occur with this app and some awesome new alternatives you should try out.

 Android File Transfer for Mac is a simple app — very simple actually.
 All this app allows you to do is basic copy and paste functions between your Android device and the computer.
 You can transfer media content or any type of files between your phone storage (internal or SD card) and the computer.
 This transfer is basically copy/paste as you cannot even double-click and try to open a file inside AFT.
 You need to first copy over the file from your phone storage to the computer and then open it.

 Other functions of this app include: creating a folder/directory or deleting a file or folder.
 That is pretty much it.
 Just to mention, AFT can also tell how much free space is available on your Android phone’s phone storage or in your SD card if you have inserted one.

-Overall, Android File Transfer is a great tool if you just want to transfer files between Android phones.
+Overall, Android File Transfer is a great tool if you just want to browse the files and folders on your Android phones or transfer them.
 However, it needs an update ASAP by Google with more features, better support and stability.